Meeting the Demand for Single-Family Living

-BTR communities are those in which single family houses are designed and constructed with the purpose of renting them rather than selling to individual homeowners.
-These are often master-planned subdivisions spearheaded by sponsors who have a long-term buy and hold strategy.
+BTR communities are those in which single-family houses are designed and constructed with the purpose of renting them rather than selling them to individual homeowners.
+These are often master-planned subdivisions spearheaded by sponsors who have a long-term buy-and-hold strategy.

 There are several factors driving the growth of the BTR market: